|Hunting Home||Contact Us||News||DNR Home|

 WEST VIRGINIA Chronic Wasting Disease Containment Area:

 Includes all of Hampshire County, that portion of Hardy County north of Corridor H (US Rt.
 48) and/or east of State Rt.
 259 to the Virginia state line and that portion of Morgan County which lies west of US Rt.
-522. It is illegal to bait or feed deer or other wildlife in the “Containment Area” (see baiting and feeding regulations on page 12).
+522. It is illegal to bait or feed deer or other wildlife in the "Containment Area" (see baiting and feeding regulations on page 12).
 Hunters are prohibited from transporting dead cervids (deer, elk, etc.) or their parts beyond the boundary of the containment area except for the following: meat that has been boned out, quarters or other portions of meat with no part of the spinal column or head attached, cleaned hide with no head attached, clean skull plate (no meat or tissue attached) with antlers attached, antlers with no meat or tissue attached, and finished taxidermy mounts.
-Hunters may transport cervid carcasses that were not killed inside the containment area through the containment area.

 What can hunters do?